Matt Olson Player Props: Braves vs. Astros

 Matt Olson At The Plate

-- Olson has 21 hits, which is best among Atlanta hitters this season, while batting .280 with 12 extra-base hits.
+- Olson is batting .266 with five doubles, a triple, six home runs and 14 walks.

-- Among qualified hitters in MLB, his batting average ranks 60th, his on-base percentage ranks 45th, and he is 11th in the league in slugging.
+- Among qualified batters in baseball, he ranks 79th in batting average, 50th in on-base percentage, and 13th in slugging.

-- In 63.2% of his 19 games this season, Olson has picked up at least one hit.
-He's also had seven multi-hit games.

-- In 26.3% of his games this season, he has homered, and 6.8% of his trips to the plate.
+- He has gone deep in 25.0% of his games this season, and 6.5% of his trips to the plate.

-- In 11 games this year (57.9%), Olson has picked up an RBI, and in six of those games (31.6%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 11 games this year (55.0%), Olson has picked up an RBI, and in six of those games (30.0%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 11 games this year (57.9%), including multiple runs in four games.
+- He has scored in 11 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.